karatelabs/karate-addons/karate-kafka/README.md

 ```

 ### `value`
 When producing, set the Kafka message value.
+If you specify a [`schema`](#schema) the JSON will be converted to Avro automatically.

 Example: